pubkey/rxdb/docs-src/adapters.md

 const database = await createRxDatabase({
     name: 'mydatabase',
-    adapter: 'websql' // the name of your adapter
+    storage: getRxStoragePouch('websql') // the name of your adapter });
-});

 // or use a specific folder to store the data const database = await createRxDatabase({
     name: '/root/user/project/mydatabase',
-    adapter: 'websql' // the name of your adapter
+    storage: getRxStoragePouch('websql') // the name of your adapter });
-});
 ```